noobeio/noobe.github.io/_posts/2020-01-18-how-i-found-bug-google-search-console.md

 بسم الله الرحمن الرحيم

-In this simple writeup, I would like to tell how I found an Access Control bug in the `Google Search Console` application, where I can get information related to the domain that I added to the application even though the domain was not successfully verified by me.
+In this simple write-up, I would like to tell how I found an Access Control bug in the `Google Search Console` application, where I can get information related to the domain that I added to the application, even though it was not successfully verified by me.

 It started when I wanted to add my website to Google Search Console.
 I found a form to enter a domain name to add to the application.
 So I try to add `google.com` as my domain.

 ![Add Domain](/assets/40b89ba586da5e300fe220d4af958c52-1.png)

-After submiting the domain name, then a popup box appears to continue the domain verification process.
-There are several ways to verify the domain, such uploading an HTML file, and adding a meta tag to the website header.
+After submitting the domain name, then a popup box appears to continue the domain verification process.
+There are several ways to verify the domain, such as uploading an HTML file and adding a meta tag to the website header.

-In this process, I tried a several techniques to bypass the process, such as `Tampering the Request`, `Polluting the Parameter`, and `Manipulate Responses`, but everything is fail.
+In this process, I tried several techniques to bypass the process, such as `Tampering the Request,` `Polluting the Parameter,` and `Manipulate Responses,` but everything is failing.

 ![Domain Verification](/assets/40b89ba586da5e300fe220d4af958c52-2.png)